HadiDevLabx/backend/README.md

-# Let's create the README.md file with the provided content

-readme_content = """
 # Task Management API

 This is a Task Management API built with Node.js and Express.
 It includes user authentication and task management functionalities, with MongoDB as the database.